rememberSoftwares/gitfaas/README.md

 * **One pod per request** : Each of your requests to Gitfaas will be served by a new pod.
 This tends to create longer responses in time but allows dealing with volumes far easily.
 * **Volumes** : Each new pod created can have its own fresh volume by creating PVCs on the fly.
 When the pod is deleted, so is the PVC.
-* **Scale to 0** : When no function is invoked, no pod is created.
+* **Scale to 0** : When no lambda is invoked, no pod is created.
 One request makes one pod and one optional volume.
 When finished the pod and the volume are both deleted.
 This way you don't have to pay for unused resources.
-* **Retry** : When your serverless function need to restart you can trigger the recreation of the pod.
+* **Retry** : When your serverless function (lambda) needs to restart you can trigger the recreation of the pod.
-* **Topics** : Trigger functions using topics (the same way as you would using NATS/RabbitMQ).
-A function can listen to multiple topics.
+* **Topics** : Trigger lambdas using topics (the same way as you would using NATS/RabbitMQ).
+A lambda can listen to multiple topics.
 * **Responses** : Your lambdas can post the result independant of the time they take.
 No timeouts to configure.
 All results are stored and can be viewed at any time.
 * **Industry standards security** : Using RBAC, minimal images, preventing configuration injection.
 * **Integration with any languages** : You don't have to update your codebase (only needs access to ENV and a network lib).